lue-bird/elm-review-phantom-type/README.md

   - is limiting the choice worth it here?
 Like, what's the harm in allowing e.g.
       - your builder to set a background color after you've already done so
       - rules that have no visitors

     Maybe you'll also find cases where e.g. having no visitors is useful like with insight rules that only use info from the initial context creator.
-    In any case, just because you can't find a use-case for a value that isn't harmful, why all the work to ban it?
+    In any case, just because you can't find a use-case for a value that isn't harmful, why all the complexity to ban it?

   - if you already have a clear idea for the shape of an API and it seems impossible to actualize without phantom types, try asking yourself which parts of the API design are functional and which parts are the "how it looks".
-    You _can_ likely emulate your idea without phantom types but maybe...
+    You _could_ likely even emulate your idea without phantom types but maybe...

   - can you model the same by adding more choice `type`s?
     An example based on [`WebGL.Texture.Resize`](https://package.elm-lang.org/packages/elm-explorations/webgl/latest/WebGL-Texture#Resize)
     ```elm
-    -- module WebGL.Texture exposing (Resize, Smaller, Bigger, linear, nearest, nearestMipmapLinear, ...)
+    -- module WebGL.Texture exposing (Options, Resize, Smaller, Bigger, linear, nearest, nearestMipmapLinear, ...)
     type alias Options =
         { ...
         , magnify : Resize Bigger